Brad-1999/Used-phone-group-project/README.md

 ```

 * 5.3 **Train the Model:**
-To train the machine learning model, run the training script:
+To do feature standardization, transformation, feature engineering, and train the machine learning model, run the training script:

 ```bash
     python src/trainer.py